 - 1. Contributes to area program of study; invited class presentations. - 2.
 Contributes professional expertise to the Department. - 3.
-Has a role of responsibility within the Department. - 4.
-Provides consultation or training at the local, state, or regional level. - 5.
-Hold elected office of a state or regional professional organization.

-6. In the area of one's professional expertise, contributes on a national level.
+Contributes to professional organizations at a regional or national level. - 4.
+Serves on committees at the department or college level. - 5.
+Has other role(s) of responsibility within Department. - 6.
+Participation in workshops or other activities to improve teaching. - 7.
+Provides consultation or training at the local, state, or regional level. - 8.
+Hold elected office of a state or regional professional organization. - 9.
+In the area of one's professional expertise, contributes on a national level. - 10.
+Uses his/her own research to contribute to the profession through publications, presentations, or other methods of dissemination.